jdidion/atropos/README.md

 > Marcel Martin.
 "Cutadapt removes adapter sequences from high-throughput sequencing reads."
 EMBnet.Journal, 17(1):10-12, May 2011. http://dx.doi.org/10.14806/ej.17.1.200

-A manuscript for Atropos is currently in preparation.
+Atropos is currently in published as a pre-print on PeerJ, and will be submitted for peer review shortly.
 For now, you can cite it as:

-> John P Didion.
-"Atropos."
-2016. https://github.com/jdidion/atropos
+> John P Didion and Francis S Collins.
+"Atropos: specific, sensitive, and speedy trimming of sequencing reads." https://peerj.com/preprints/2452/